-[The purpose of this exercise is to improve the teenager's ability to determine the progression of assumptions on which the fear is based.
+[The purpose of this exercise is to improve the youth's ability to determine the progression of assumptions on which the fear is based.
 Looking for errors in logic, data, and meaning is the approach followed.]

-There are three questions that can be neipful with being anxious or fearful.
+There are three questions that can be helpful with being anxious or fearful.
 The first is "Where's the evidence that this is going to happen?"
 Where is the evidence that you will be all alone for the rest of your life?
 The second is "How could this situation be looked at differently?"
 I guess I could see this as a way of making me get serious about what I want out of life.
 The third question is "So what if it happens?"
 Or you could say, "What will that lead to?"
 Maybe the fear is made worse because it is based on a logical error such as making a catastrophe out of something.
 Here is a script to illustrate asking one of the questions.
 I need a volunteer to read Frank and one to read Katie.
-SELECT THE VOLUNTEERS, GIVE THEM THE SCRIPT, AND HAVE THEM READ THE SCRIPT ALOUD TO THE GROUP.
-SO WHAT IF IT HAPPENS?
+SELECT THE VOLUNTEERS, GIVE THEM THE SCRIPT, AND HAVE